yehia67/documentation/hub/0.1/introduction/overview.md

 * [Seed creation](#seed-creation)
 * [Token protection](#token-protection)

-You can use Hub by calling methods from the [gRPC](../references/api-reference.md) API.
+You can use Hub by [calling methods in the gRPC API](../how-to-guides/get-started-with-the-api.md).

 ## Transaction monitoring